 Private Meeting Space

 If you need a private space to meet with another person or a group, we have numerous bookable study rooms in each library.
 Rooms are equipped with a flat-panel TV or projector screen with HDMI, VGA, and/or network hookups and a dry erase board.
 Most rooms can accommodate 4-5 people with a select few hosting up to 24 people.
 These can be reserved either through our automated booking form or by calling the service desk at the location that you wish to visit.

 Although Clemson requires that all students have laptops, we do have public access computers at each location.
 These are located on the main floors of each branch with additional lab computers found on the 4th and 5th floors of Cooper Library.

-If you are looking for an independent study space, carrels can be found on the 2nd, 3rd, and 5th floors of Cooper Library and the lower level of the Gunnin Architecture Library.
-Study nooks can be found on Cooper Library's 5th floor or behind Education Media Center's collections.
+If you are looking for an independent study space, carrels can be found on the 1st, 2nd, 3rd, and 5th floors of Cooper Library and the lower level of the Gunnin Architecture Library.
+Study nooks can be found on Cooper Library's 5th and 6th floors or behind Education Media Center's collections.